-Concurrence: The above passed disclosure item have been provided and explained to me.
-I understand the nature of this omitted disclosure and I believe they are considered to be immaterial to the financial statements taken as a whole.
+Concurrence: The above misstatements have been provided and explained to me.
+I understand these misstatements and I believe they are considered to be immaterial to the financial statements taken as a whole.
 I also believe they did not result from fraud or illegal acts, rather errors.